 f.2.2.6 Permutation or transposition

 Work Track members raised several concerns about provisions related to permutations and transpositions of country and territory names in the Applicant Guidebook.
 According to the Applicant Guidebook, a string is reserved if “it is a permutation or transposition of any of the names included in items (i) through (v).
 Permutations include removal of spaces, insertion of punctuation, and addition or removal of grammatical articles like “the.”
-A transposition is considered a change in the sequence of the long or short–form name, for example, “RepublicCzech” or “IslandsCayman”.”
+A transposition is considered a change in the sequence of the long or short–form name, for example, “RepublicCzech” or “IslandsCayman.”

 Work Track members expressed that it is unclear from this text whether reservation of transpositions applied to categories of country and territory names beyond short-form and long-form names.
 There was general agreement that intent of the text was that only transpositions of short-form and long-form names were reserved but transpositions of other forms of country and territory names were permitted.
 However, Work Track members pointed out that the text could also be interpreted to mean that transpositions of three-letter codes and other forms of country and territory names were also reserved.
 Work Track members further noted that because this provision does not reference a specific list, it may not be clear to applicants and other stakeholders which strings are covered by this provision.